 In a typical year, from May until October, the New West Farmers Market can be found at Tipperary Park on Thursdays from 3:00 until 7:00 pm.
 The park is located in the 300 block of Royal Avenue just a block or so down the street from New Westminster’s City Hall.

-Due to COVID-19 the 2020 New West Farmers Market looked a little different.
+Due to COVID-19 the New West Farmers Market looked a little different last year.
 The market was deemed an “essential food service” so it was still able to operate, however, there were extra restrictions such as hand sanitizing stations and cashless payment.

 The last day of the market in 2020 was November 12th.
 Also due to COVID-19, the winter edition of the New West Farmers Market was cancelled.
 The market is expected to start back up again at its Tipperary Park location on April 1st in 2021.